Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Time delay between images

 \section{Time delay between images}

-To find the time delay between the two lensed images, one needs to compute the total travel time $\Delta t$ along the two trajectories first.
+To find the time delay between the two lensed images, it is necessary to first compute the total travel time $\Delta t$ along the two trajectories.
 This can be done completely in parallel to the computation of the deflection angle $\Delta\phi$ in Secs. \ref{sec:Preliminaries} and \ref{sec:pertmeth}.
-Since the computation and presentation there are already quite lengthy, we will work out the total travel time and time delay separately here.
+Since the computation and presentation there are already quite lengthy, we will address the total travel time and time delay separately here.

 Starting from Eq. \eqref{eq:tgeodesic}, and using Eqs. \eqref{eq:rgeodesic} and \eqref{eq:difftheta} respectively in the first and last terms in the right-hand side of this equation, it becomes

 The procedure to compute the perturbative $\Delta t$ is then the same as that from Eq. \eqref{eq:diffphi} to Eq. \eqref{eq:Inteddiffphi2} for $\Delta \phi$.
 The result is